Hawaii's congressional districts: 1st district

 The first congressional district is far smaller in area and has a much denser population than the second district.
 Covering the southeastern parts of the City & County of Honolulu, including downtown Honolulu, the district was represented by Democrat Colleen Hanabusa from 2016-2019 when she retired to unsuccessfully run for governor of Hawaii.
 Before her, Mark Takai held the seat from January 2015 until his death in July 2016.
 A special election was scheduled for November 8, 2016, the same day as the regularly-scheduled election, to fill Takai's seat for the remainder of the 114th United States Congress.
 That election was won by Colleen Hanabusa.
 Ed Case took office in 2019.

 2nd district

 The second congressional district is far more spread out than the first district.
-Including northern and western Oahu, along with the entirety of the state's other islands, the district includes Kauai, Maui, and Hawaii counties, along with part of Honolulu County.
+Including northern and western Oahu, along with the entirety of the state's other islands, the district includes Kauaʻi, Maui, and Hawaii counties, along with part of Honolulu County.
 The entire district spans 331 mi and comprises small towns with historical roots in the pineapple and sugarcane plantations.
 It was represented by Democrat Kai Kahele from 2021 to 2023.

 Jill Tokuda took office in 2023.